mdfaizan7/mdfaizan7/README.md

 About me:

 - 🔭 I’m currently working on Powerplay.
-- 🌱 I’m currently learning GraphQL.
 - 👯 I’m looking to collaborate on any Full Stack Projects.
-- 🤔 I’m looking for help with 😅.
 - 📫 How to reach me: Any of the platforms mentioned above.
 But if you want to contact me through my email: <a href="mailto:faizaanazim@gmail.com">faizaanazim@gmail.com</a>
 - ⚡ Fun fact: I am an alien :alien:
 <!-- - 😄 Pronouns: ...